Introduction to Teradata Data Types and Data Modeling

-If you work in a well-organized environment where diligence and discipline prevail and great effort is put into designing things right, in the beginning, the following post might seem outlandish to you.
+Suppose you work in a well-organized environment where diligence and discipline prevail and significant effort is put into designing things right in the beginning.
+In that case, the following post might seem outlandish to you.
 Else, read on.

-In a more “experimental” table design landscape, you will soon come across inconsistencies between column names, Teradata data types and their length decimal or format settings.
-Some of them affect table sizes and performance, so do not turn a blind eye on them even if you see yourself a technician and administrator first.
+In a more “experimental” table design landscape, you will soon encounter inconsistencies between column names, Teradata data types, and length decimal or format settings.
+Some affect table sizes and performance, so do not turn a blind eye to them, even if you first see yourself as a technician and administrator.
 If you do not wish to be reduced to that role, here might be your ladder upstairs.

-Evaluate the following aspects of your data warehouse landscape upon deployment and creation, but also when the opportunity for change is there.
-For every point mentioned, find out to what extent your tables and columns are neat and tidy (The Good), outright irregular but obviously and visibly so (The Bad) or deficient a second glance (The Ugly).
+Evaluate the following aspects of your data warehouse landscape upon deployment and creation and when the opportunity for change exists.
+For every point mentioned, find out to what extent your tables and columns are neat and tidy (The Good), outright irregular but obviously and visibly so (The Bad), or deficient at a second glance (The Ugly).

 Cross-Table Name and Content Matches

-Lexical mismatches – inconsistent naming of related columns – are a bad thing, but as they are in plain sight, you can detect and correct them with limited effort.
+Lexical mismatches – inconsistent naming of related columns – are bad, but you can detect and correct them with little effort as they are in plain sight.
 Here is what you can look for:

 - Prefix and suffix conventions

-Which existing prefixes are indicative of the table content and not just remnants from input sources or early developer sketches?
+Which existing prefixes indicate the table content, not just remnants from input sources or early developer sketches?

 - Abbreviation conventions

-Is every date field called “_DT” in the end or are there some “_DATE”s as well?
+Is every date field called “_DT” in the end, or are there some “_DATE” s also?

-Is what is called “_ID” in one place a “_NUM” or something with nothing attached to in another place?
+Is what is called “_ID” in one place a “_NUM” or something with nothing attached to it in another?